SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 - **occupants** [RICHARDSON]: Number of occupants living in the respective building.
 Only required when using the Richardson tool, use fill character "0" for other load profiles.
 - **building class** [HEAT SLP ONLY]: BDEW building classes that coincide with the building locations are explained `here <https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/structure_of_energy_system/structure.html#sinks>`_.
 - **wind class** [HEAT SLP ONLY]: wind classification for building location (0=not windy, 1=windy)
-- **district heating**: This column allows you to specify whether the house should be connected to the heating network (1) or not (0).
+- **district heating**: This column allows you to specify whether the sink should be connected to the heating network (1) or not (0).
-- **lat**: If house can be connected to dh-network this column must be filled with the latitude (WGS84).
+- **lat**: If house sink be connected to dh-network this column must be filled with the latitude (WGS84).
-- **lon**: If house can be connected to dh-network this column must be filled with the longitude (WGS84).
+- **lon**: If house sink be connected to dh-network this column must be filled with the longitude (WGS84).

 .. csv-table:: Exemplary input for the sinks sheet
    :header: label,comment,active,fixed,input,load profile,nominal value,annual demand,occupants,building class,wind class, district heating, lat, lon